jiaming-jiang/fdh-web/README.md

 ## <a id="section_beers">Do Different Categories Have Different Beer Preferences?</a>

-### Do users belonging to different categories on BeerAdvocate have similar preferences for the region of origin of beers ?
+### Do users belonging to different categories on BeerAdvocate have similar preferences for the region of origin of beers?

-Some region in the world have a high reputation in terms of brewing beers.
-We will first analysis to which country where the beer was brewed the ratings of users go to.
-The following interactive plot (you can click on categories) show, for each category, the percentage of rating that go to each location (US state and countries) ranked by highest percentage first.
+Some regions in the world have a high reputation in terms of brewing beers.
+We will first analyze which country where the beer was brewed in the ratings of users go to.
+The following interactive plot (you can click on categories) shows, for each category, the percentage of ratings that go to each location (US state and countries) ranked by highest percentage first..

 {% include beer_ratings_by_location.html %}

-We can see a similar pattern for all categories: they rate beers from where they come from.
+We can see a similar pattern for all categories: they rate beers from where they come from a lot.
 Indeed, we see that most ratings go to the most populous states of the US.
-However, by selecting adventurer (ADV) and overall (ALL) only on the plot, we see that adventurers, while still rating beers from California a lot, have a different behaviour to the general rater.
-By selecting only 'adventurer' we see that they also rate beers from other countries a lot: beers from Canada, Germany, Belgium and England for example.
+However, by selecting adventurer (ADV) and overall (ALL) only on the plot, we see that adventurers, while still rating beers from California a lot, have a different behavior than the general rater.
+By selecting only adventurer (ADV) we see that they also rate beers from other countries a lot, such as beers from Canada, Germany, Belgium and England for example.
-While Canada and England may not be surprising since a lot of adventurers come from these two countries.
-The other countries are more suprising since there is no user from Belgium and Germany from the users we considered.
-Beers from Belgium which are very famous have a high percent of ratings across all categories, however 5% of ratings from adventurer users go to beers brewed in Germany, while only 2% of ratings from users in general go to Germany.
-It seems like adventurers are more likely to rate beers from other countries than theirs compared to the other categories.
+While Canada and England may not be surprising, since a lot of adventurers come from these two countries.
+The other countries are more suprising since there are no users from Belgium and Germany among the users we considered.
+Beers from Belgium, which are very famous have a high percentage of ratings across all categories, however 5% of ratings from adventurer users go to beers brewed in Germany, while only 2% of ratings from users in general go to beers brewed in Germany.
+It seems like adventurers are more likely to rate beers from other countries compared to the other categories.
-This behaviour can compared to explorers who also rates a lot of beers comming from Canada (we see that a lot of explorers are Canadian), but they don't rate beer from Germany as often as explorers.
+This behavior can be compared to explorers who also rates a lot of beers coming from Canada (we see that many explorers are Canadian), but they don't rate beer from Germany as often as explorers do.

-We see that adventurers (ADV) don't rate the same kind of beers compared to the other user categories.
+We see that adventurers (ADV) don't rate the same kinds of beers compared to the other user categories.
 However, do they have similar likings in terms of beer provenance?
-The following interactive plot (you can click on a category) shows the ratio between the average rating for each location compared to the average rating of a category of user.
-If the average rating for a location is above 1 (the dashed line) it means that users from the category selected like more beers from that location compared to the other beers they rated.
+The following interactive plot (you can click on a category) shows the ratio between the average rating for each location compared to the average rating of a category of users.
+If the average rating for a location is above 1 (the dashed line), it means that users from the selected category like beers from that location more compared to the other beers they rated.

 {% include beer_location_most_liked.html %}

-By selecting all categories, we see that conformists (CFM), EXP users and explorers (XPL) mostly agree on the best beer provenance.
-Moreover, they all have a similar liking compared to users in general (ALL).
+By selecting all categories, we see that conformists (CFM), EXP users and explorers (XPL) mostly agree on the best beer provenances.
+Moreover, they all have a similar likings compared to users in general (ALL).
 However, adventurers have different preferences.
-By clicking on adventurers (ADV) and overall (ALL) on the plot, we see for example that they like more beers from Belgium compared to the general users (ALL).
+By clicking on adventurers (ADV) and overall (ALL) on the plot, we see, for example, that they like beers from Belgium more compared to the general users (ALL).
 There is also is a huge difference for beers from Scotland.
 Overall, they have very different opinions compared to the other categories.

-### Do users from different categories like the same beer styles ?
+### Do users from different categories like the same beer styles?

 Now that we concluded that conformists (CFM), EXP users and explorers (XPL) have similar behaviour in terms of ratings of beers towards location of origin of beers, and that adventurers (ADV) have a different behaviour.
 We can see our conclusion also applies to beer styles, which is also a very opinionated topic.
 The following interactive plot (you can click on categories) is similar to the first plot for location of origin of beers.
 It displays  for each category, the percentage of rating that go to each bear style ranked by highest percentage first.